mengzaiqiao/mengzaiqiao.github.io/content/post/working-with-me/index.md

 ## PhD

-I will be taking 1-2 PhD students working on biomedical knowledge graphs, LLMs, AI Agents and AI for Science.
+<del>I will be taking 1-2 PhD students working on biomedical knowledge graphs, LLMs, AI Agents and AI for Science.</del>
+**I will be leaving the University of Glasgow soon, and therefore will no longer be available to take on new PhD students at the university.**

 <!-- **My current PhD position for 2024 is full.** -->